GiuseppeMaggio11/ThesisManagement-Group13/Retrospective/Retrospective3.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed: 8   done: 10
-- Total points committed vs done
+- Total points committed: 22  done: 26
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned: 112  spent: 113

 **Remember**  a story is done ONLY if it fits the Definition of Done: